tamoghnaojha/tamoghnaojha.github.io/_pages/activity.md

 ---

 ### Invited Talks
+* Resource Person: Webinar series on "Smart Agriculture" organized by Centurion University of Technology and Management, Odisha.
+Talked on "IoT and Edge Computing for Smart Agriculture".
+(Dec.
+2023)
+* Resource Person: ATAL FDP on "Integrated IoT and Machine Learning Methods for Smart Sustainable Cities" organized by Vignan's University, Guntur.
+Talked on "Edge-computing and IoT in the 6G era".
+(Dec.
+2023)
-* Resource Person: Faculty Development Programme on “Applications of Machine Learning and the Internet of Things in Smart Cities”, EICT, NIT Warangal and Techno College of Engineering, Agartala (June 2023)
+* Resource Person: Faculty Development Programme on "Applications of Machine Learning and the Internet of Things in Smart Cities", EICT, NIT Warangal and Techno College of Engineering, Agartala.
+Talked on "Wirelessly Powered IoT".
+(June 2023)
-* Keynote: ICACIE 2022, Cuttack, India (Dec.
+* Keynote Speaker: ICACIE 2022 (Springer), Cuttack, India.
+Talked on "Energy Balance in Peer-to-Peer Wireless Power Transfer (P2P-WPT)".
+(Dec.
 2022)

 ### Conference Organizing Committee Member